 - if your symptoms have improved – you can take it for another 2 weeks

-- if your symptoms haven't improved - or they are worse, speak to a doctor before taking any more pantoprazole
+- if your symptoms have not improved – or they are worse, speak to a doctor before taking any more pantoprazole

 Do not take pantoprazole for more than 4 weeks without speaking to your doctor first.
-If your symptoms haven't improved, you may need some tests to find out what's causing them.
+If your symptoms have not improved, you may need some tests to find out what's causing them.

 If you take it on prescription, you may only need to take it for a few weeks or months, depending on your illness.
 Sometimes your doctor may advise you to take it for longer, even for many years.

 Your doctor may suggest taking pantoprazole only when you have symptoms.
 This means you won't have to take it every day.
 Once you feel better, you can stop taking it - often after a few days or weeks.
 Taking pantoprazole this way isn't suitable for everyone.
 Speak to your doctor about what's best for you.

 What if I forget to take it?